Black-History Month in Staunton

 Black History Month at Mary Baldwin

 Join the Mary Baldwin University community this February to celebrate Black History Month.
-The school will host a full lineup of events including lectures, research presentations, concerts and other performances, readings, open houses, trivia, and much more.
-Here’s the full schedule.
+The school will host a Kwanzaa Celebration and Black Stars: Focus on African American Student Research.
+Here’s a schedule of MBU events.

 For more Black History Month events around the state, check out the schedule on the Virginia Tourism Corporation website.